Preparing Your MTA Request: Questions Tab

 - Data - this includes data sets, data feeds, personally identifiable data, etc.

 - Is personally identifiable data included?
-If yes, CPHS approval is required, and the approval information needs to be included in the Special Review tab.
-If you have the CPHS approval letter please upload it on the Attachments panel.
-The MTA cannot be finalized until UC Berkeley’s CPHS office has approved the research or has agreed to rely upon the provider’s approved protocol.
+If yes, IRB approval is required, and the approval information needs to be included in the Special Review tab.
+If you have the Committee for Protection of Human Subjects (CPHS is UC Berkeley’s IRB) approval letter please upload it on the Attachments panel.
+The MTA cannot be finalized until CPHS has approved the research or the Office for Protection of Human Subjects (OPHS) has agreed to rely upon the provider’s approved protocol.

 - Will you create any derivatives of the data?
 If the researchers plan to create derivatives of the original dataset or other data received, mark “yes” and provide a brief explanation.